rsm-mateixeira/resumes_system/README.md

 ### functions.py

-Here is where I have most of the interactions between the functions I use with LangGraph, and also define AgentState to track the state I are during the process.
+Here is where I have most of the interactions between the functions I use with LangGraph, and also define AgentState to track the state I am during the process.

 Details: